 Cinnamon substitute is the first thing that you will think of when you suddenly realize that your kitchen has run out of it.
 Before thinking of skipping it or buying a new one, let’s look back at the kitchen to see whether you can replace it with something else.

 Yes, you can replace cinnamon with other ingredients.
-No matter whether you intend to use it for cooking, baking, or making drinks, you always have other choices.
+No matter whether you intend to use it for cooking, baking, or making drinks for desserts that call for cinnamon, now you always have other choices that work excellently in place of cinnamon.
 And I will show you how many choices you have.

 Table of Contents